jackmalzone/se_project_aroundtheus/README.md

 ## Acknowledgements

-- Thanks to TripleTen for another great challenge, and most importanly, thank you to Jacques Cousteau for the inspiration behind this project.
+- Thanks to TripleTen for another great challenge, and most importantly, thank you to Jacques Cousteau for the inspiration behind this project.
-- All images are credited to their respective photographers, perhaps ?
+- All images are credited to their respective photographers.

 ## Contact